vindie13/dcppc-workshops/draft-emails/june-savethedate.md

 The June DCPPC meeting will take place on Friday-Saturday, June 29-30 in Portland, Oregon.

 This meeting will be part of a larger 'CollaborationFest' taking place at Bioinformatics Open Source Conference 2018 (BOSC2018).
 Many Data Commons members will be at the meeting anyway.
-You are all encouraged and welcome to attend the BOSC training events and meeting, but your attendance at the main meeting is a prerequisites for participating in the Data Commons workshops.
+You are all encouraged and welcome to attend the BOSC training events and meeting, but your attendance is not a prerequisite for participating in the Data Commons workshops. https://gccbosc2018.sched.com/

 CollaborationFest is free!
 You still need to register here: https://galaxyproject.org/events/gccbosc2018/register